Mai Loc Camp

+Relieving forces were not from 1st Brigade, 5th Infantry Division.
+The relieving force sent to help the Mai Loc overrun was Troops A, B, and C of the 3/5 Cav Squadron stationed at Dong Ha.

 Mai Loc Camp (also known as Firebase Mai Loc and Firebase Victory) was a U.S. Army and Army of the Republic of Vietnam (ARVN) base located west of Quảng Trị in central Vietnam.

 History

 Mai Loc was located approximately 8 km southwest of Ca Lu Combat Base and 25 km west of Quảng Trị.

 The 5th Special Forces Group first established the base here in early 1968.

 The 3rd Brigade, 101st Airborne Division comprising: